National University of Ireland: Governance

 The governing body of the NUI is styled the Senate under its 1908 charter.
 Members are called "Members of the Senate" rather than Senators; "NUI Senator" refers to the members of Seanad Éireann elected by NUI graduates.
 The NUI Senate meets in the Phelan Room, called after Edward J. Phelan, who funded its refurbishment.
 The Universities Act 1997 increased the size of the Senate and devolved power from it to the constituent universities.

 The NUI's Convocation comprises the Chancellor, the Vice-Chancellor, the Members of Senate, the Professors and Lecturers, and the Graduates of the University.
 Eight Members of the NUI Senate are elected by its Convocation, for terms of five years.

 Chancellor

-The chancellor is the notional head of the university, and constituent universities and recognised colleges have their own heads, who exercise most powers in practice.
+The chancellor is the Chief Officer of the university, and constituent universities and recognised colleges have their own heads, who exercise most powers in practice.
 When the university was established in 1908 by Royal Charter, the first chancellor was appointed; all subsequent chancellors are elected by convocation, as set out in university statutes.
 The chancellor is elected by graduates and staff whenever there is a vacancy.